 Students complete a minimum of eight (8) clinical experiences while in the two-year ATP.
 Each experience will provide exposure to different professional athletic training settings.
 One of the strengths of this program is that the clinical sites provide athletic training students exceptional experiences that will enhance their learning and prepare them beyond the classroom.
-Individuals will serve as athletic training students in junior college, university, clinic, and hospital environments at various sites near the CBU campus.
+Individuals will serve as athletic training students in high school, junior college, university, clinic, and hospital environments at various sites near the CBU campus.

-The CBU ATP is designed to prepare students not only for the BOC. certification exam but also for careers as highly skilled athletic trainers who possess the necessary knowledge and skills to meet the demands of this competitive profession.
+The CBU ATP is designed to prepare students not only for the BOC certification exam but also for careers as highly skilled athletic trainers who possess the necessary knowledge and skills to meet the demands of this competitive profession.
 Once certified, students are qualified to work in secondary schools, colleges and universities, professional sports, sports medicine clinics, and industrial/military settings.

 Whole Person Care